Why Business Apps Development Succeed or Fail & How to Avoid Costly Mistakes

 - Undefined or Poorly Defined Minimum Viable Product (MVP)

-Make sure to validate your idea as a viable business opportunity (read our article “Is Your App Idea a Viable Business Opportunity”).
-Apply appropriate testing not only for app functionality but also around user experience and ability to solve a real-world problem.
-This should happen during the whole life of the app, from before launch until the day it's replaced or retired.
+Make sure to ensure your idea is a viable business opportunity (read our article “Is Your App Idea a Viable Business Opportunity”).
+Also, be sure to properly test app functionality, user experience and satisfaction, and the app’s ability to functionally solve the real-world problems it is meant to help with.
+Testing should be constantly taking place throughout the app’s lifespan, from before launch to the day it's replaced or retired.

-Let's say you have a great app idea and design with a solid working prototype.
-How you encourage users to download and use your application, along with how you monetize your application will lay the foundation for the success of your product.
+Let's say you have developed a great app idea, intelligently designed with a solid working prototype.
+This is excellent progress; however, now you have to worry about getting user traffic, attention from the app store, and revenue for your effort.
+Thus, how you encourage users to download and use your application, along with how you can monetize your application, will lay the foundation for the success of your product.

-Here are 10 potential reasons apps fail due to generic ideas or poor business strategy/execution:
+Here are 10 reasons apps fail due to generic ideas or poor business strategy/execution:

 - Ineffective Marketing Strategies